Activision and Electronic Arts settle lawsuit

-(Reuters) - Activision Blizzard Inc settled a lawsuit against arch rival video game company Electronic Arts Inc in which Activision accused two former executives of breaking their employment agreements to develop games for EA.
+(Reuters) - Activision Blizzard Inc and arch rival video game company Electronic Arts Inc have settled a lawsuit in which Activision accused two former executives of breaking their employment agreements to develop games for EA.

 “Activision and EA have agreed to put this matter behind them,” the companies said on Wednesday in a joint statement.
 Neither company disclosed details of the settlement.